 Covid has greatly affected all of us including sales professionals.
 Based on my reading about few leading Sales Research papers (viz.
-Miller Heiman Group- CSO Insight), discussions with customers and their sales team, observation of changed approach to my and my team’s selling style and some more, I have tried to capture few things.
+Miller Heiman Group- CSO Insight), discussions with customers and their sales team, observation of the changed approach to my and my team’s selling style and some more, I have tried to capture a few things.

 Please take it with a pinch of salt.
 Not necessarily everything will be applicable to all or I may be wrong altogether at few places.

 People realized “previously unrecognized” benefits of working from home (and home could be Town B/C or village also) or working from developing countries (for MNCs).

 A bird in hand is better than two in the bush.
 Most of the companies realized this during the Covid and hopefully this focus will continue for some more time.

 3. Fact Based Sellers Are More In Demand

 Pitch has changed.
 Sales reps who are “fact-based” and who can demonstrate “Value/ROI (Return on Investment)” are doing much better than “me-too” Sales Reps.